tmdict/tmdict/data/content/fate-extra-material/assassin.en.md

 Julius kills due to his profession, while Assassin enjoys a fight to the death because he is a warrior.
 Although Assassin is not a maniacal killer, he feels joy once a fight starts.
-Assassin would heartily laugh and say that without such an attitude it would be impossible to reach the height of martial arts, to which Julius replied seriously: “……so that‘s how it is.”
+Assassin would heartily laugh and say that without such an attitude it would be impossible to reach the height of martial arts, to which Julius replied seriously: “……so that’s how it is.”

 <>